GraphAlchemist/Alchemy/site/app/docs/_configDocs/Other.md

 [`string, function`] default:`"afterLoad"`

 If `afterLoad` receives a string, that string is passed to `alchemy` as a top level key that returns `true` when the graph has loaded.
-This may be helpful for certain applications where the graph context is being watch and events can be fired when `alchemy.afterLoad` or `alchemy.someOtherString` is `true`.
+This may be helpful for certain applications where the graph context is being watched and events can be fired when `alchemy.afterLoad` or `alchemy.someOtherString` is `true`.

 If `afterLoad` receives a function, that function is simply run after the graph is drawn.
 E.g. `alchemy.someFunction()`